pavel1murat/mu2e_pcie_utils/cfoInterfaceLib/web/README.md

 ===                               DESCRIPTION                               ===
 ===============================================================================

-The DTC Web Interface allows for browser-based control of the DTC PCIe card.
+The CFO Web Interface allows for browser-based control of the CFO PCIe card.
 Users are authenticated using their KCA certificate, and authorized from a Kerberos .k5login file.
 The interface includes direct register IO, Register R/W operations through named "LED-style" indicators, and monitoring of PCIe